Feven-Belay/CODSOFT/mobileApp-Signup/README.md

 ### Project Directories
 - Index.html- contains the main codes for the project.
 - /Images- contains the images used for the project.
-- The other files show the outputs of the projects.
+- /Outputs- shows the output of the project.